pingcap-inc/tidb-example-python/README.md

 English | [中文](/README-zh.md)

 **tidb-example-python** is a sample project written by PingCAP for Python to connect to [TiDB](https://docs.pingcap.com/tidb/stable).
+This document belongs to the [TiDB developer documentation](https://docs.pingcap.com/tidb/stable/dev-guide-overview).
 You can find the following examples here.

 ## Driver